Kazumura Cave Facts [1,2]

 - spring tail

-- Spring tails are a diverse group of small to tiny insects that can propel themselves more than 200 times their body length.
-They can survive on pools of water or on solid surfaces.
+- Spring tails are insects that can propel themselves more than 200 times their body length.
+One species prefers to live on pools of water where organic matter collects.
+A much larger species was found by a dead worm.

 - water spider